lujb/remote-console-service/README.md

 ## How to build
 > npm run build

-This will build out a standalone nodejs file and can be executed with `node`
+This will build out a standalone nodejs file in `dist/remote-console-service.js` and can be executed with `node`